-“Going on testosterone is the single best decision I have ever made in my life and that is not an exaggeration,” 15-year-old Yuri Tversky said in written testimony.
+“Going on testosterone is the single best decision I have ever made in my life and that is not an exaggeration,” said a 15-year-old in written testimony.
 “I am no longer suicidal.
 I can finally acknowledge and embrace the fact that I have a future, and a family that loves and accepts me for who I am.
 I don’t have to pretend to be someone else anymore.
 Until now.
 Until you.”

 Despite this, the committee ended public comment early, telling opponents of the ban to email them.
 Queer activist Erin Reed called the proceedings “a sham hearing with fake experts.”

 And now the boards have officially voted to institute the rules, even though gender-affirming care for both adolescents and adults has been endorsed by the American Medical Association, the American Academy of Pediatrics, the American Psychiatric Association, and many other professional groups as necessary and frequently lifesaving for transgender individuals.
 Vice News reported in August that 10 researchers whose work was cited in Florida’s guidance say that their research was misrepresented or distorted to justify denying gender-affirming care.